The Mother of All Lies: Production

 The film took Asmae El Moudir a total of eight years to complete.
 Without any archive of visual material from her family history, she began creating her own.
 She began shooting with her small camera in 2018, then went in search of financing for a bigger production and to secure the director of photography.
 Between 2019 and 2020, she worked on the set.
 El Moudir and her father spent eight months creating the miniature models.
 Shooting lasted three months and took place in what she called the "atelier" or "laboratory".
 Spending 2018 to 2021 making the film in the laboratory, El Moudir eventually ended up with 500 hours of footage.
 The laboratory was located three hours away from Casablanca.
 El Moudir believed her interviewees would be less forthcoming in Casablanca since they felt they could not talk freely in their houses.
 She told them that the physical distance would create a space where they could concentrate.

 El Moudir spent three years attempting to convince her grandmother to participate in the film.
 A turning point came when she brought an actress and informed her grandmother that the actress would tell her story instead.
-Her grandmother objected and agreed that she could a better job.
+Her grandmother objected and agreed that she could do a better job.

 The film's Arabic title translates to "White Lies".
 El Moudir uses the expression of a white lie becoming the "mother of all lies" to emphasize how her family telling small lies in the household "grew, broke the walls of our houses and escaped into the neighborhood and then in the entire country."
 The title is also interpreted with "the mother" being El Moudir's grandmother.

 El Moudir presented a working copy of the film at the "Final Cut in Venice", where films compete for financial post-production support, during the 78th Venice International Film Festival.